CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

 -makeblastdb_folder     The folder where makeblastdb is installed, defaults
                         to the provided version for the given OS.

+-mgf_check_size         Turn the mgf size check on or off.
+                        0: off, 1: on, default is '0'.

 -mgf_splitting          The maximum mgf file size in MB before
                         splitting an mgf.
 Default is '1000'.